Email FacebookTwitterMenu burgerClose thin

 Usually, the best way to use tax loss harvesting is for timing your sale of already unprofitable assets.
 If you’re going to lose money on stock anyway, it can be useful to structure the sale around reducing taxable capital gains.

 Each year, you are taxed on your total capital gains for the year.
-This means that when you make money selling your stocks you can deduct any money that you lose selling stocks, letting you reduce your total taxable capital gains for the year.
+This means that when you make money selling your stocks, you can deduct any money that you lose selling stocks.
+This lets you reduce your total taxable capital gains for the year.
 This is an important practice to be aware of, especially if you’re not working with a professional so that you can maximize your tax deductions and lower how much you owe.

 Tips on Taxes

 • It’s always better to avoid potential losses, which is where you may want to consider enlisting help.
 You can work with a financial advisor who can manage your assets for you or help you create the right asset allocation plan.
 Finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with financial advisors who serve your area.
+You can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Tax loss harvesting may be beyond the scope of this article, but SmartAsset’s Elizabeth Stapleton dives into the subject.
 If you have to lose money on the stock market, learn how to make it count.